giulong/spectrum/docs/README.md

 * **Configuration Node**: name of the node in the `configuration.yaml` to map the configurations of all the possible drivers/environments
 * **Selection Node**: name of the node in the `configuration.yaml` to select the specific driver/environment to be used
 * **Selection Property**: name of the runtime property to select the specific driver/environment to be used

-You can choose either to use the selection node or property.

 ---